 Looking to the future, the rise of online shopping is expected to be a major contributor to growth in van reliant industries such as courier and delivery services.
 This growth is set to continue with the sector’s market value forecast to increase by 92% between 2019 and 2024 to reach £21 billion.
 The boom in courier and delivery services comes as over four in ten (42%) Brits said they had done more online shopping since the start of the pandemic .

 A flexible insurance solution for a flexible business model

 This positive news of growth in van-based sectors correlates with Tempcover’s own sales data which reveals that temporary van insurance policy sales grew substantially in 2020 – a 17% year-on-year increase compared to 2019, with no sign of yielding anytime soon.
 This rise in sales can be attributed to the fact that temporary van insurance offers the flexibility that fits entirely in line with the demands of the business during peak and quiet times.
 Van owners do not need to commit to amending their annual policy for additional drivers and risk raising their premiums in uncertain trading conditions.

 Instead, they get fully-comprehensive cover for the just the time required – anywhere between one hour and 28 days.
-And it takes just 90 seconds following a simple digital quote and buy process, thereby enabling them to scale up or down quickly without incurring long-term costs.
+It takes just 90 seconds to get a quote and with a simple digital quote and buy process, they are able to scale up or down quickly without incurring long-term costs.
 An added benefit is there’s no risk to any existing No Claims Discount, as it’s a separate and standalone policy.

 As a nation, we owe a great deal of gratitude to our van drivers – whether they are veterans, rookies or simply doing it as a part-time job to supplement income.
 They have all kept our economy on the move despite all the turmoil, and we are proud to support them in any way we can.